makise-homura/rumia/README.md

-All variables are set using generic BASH syntax, e.g. no spaces should be between variable name, "=" sign, and variable value; values containing spaces must be enclosed in doube or single quotes; BASH variable substitutions are allowed, etc.
+All variables are set using generic BASH syntax, e.g. no spaces should be between variable name, "=" sign, and variable value; values containing spaces must be enclosed in double or single quotes; BASH variable substitutions are allowed, etc.

 In the example of `rumia.conf`, any of these variables may be redefined while